Ismoh/NoitaMP/README.md

 # Noita Multiplayer

-I love to play Noita!
-You should give it a try: [Noita](https://noitagame.com/) Usually I like to play with my friends.
+I love to play [Noita](https://noitagame.com/)!
+You should give it a try!
+Usually I like to play with my friends.
 Truly Noita is made for beeing a singleplayer game, but I can't get rid of the idea to try implemting a multiplayer mod, just to share all the feelings playing Noita with friends.
 Let's see, if I can do so?!